 So, what about an hour later?
 What about four hours later?
 What about the mid-afternoon when nothing’s going on?
 I think anytime after the initial excitement wears off is a good time to look up and take in the surroundings.
 And if the excitement never wears off, if you’re pounding fish on every other cast, then yeah, don’t look up.
 We all live for days like that.

-Other guys see not catching fish for a while as a signal to leave.
-I guess I don’t.
+Other guys perceive not catching fish for a while as a signal to leave.
+But I guess I don’t.
 Instead, I might take five minutes, or ten minutes, or an hour, just to hang out and think a little — about fishing — about life.
 Why leave?
 Where else would you rather be?
 Really.
 If there’s nothing else demanding your time, if there’s no deadline, if you have the free hours, then why not make the most of them?
-Lift your head up, take a deep breath and find a log for a good bank sit.
+Lift your head, take a deep breath and find a log for a good bank sit.

 Or eat a sandwich.
 Drink some whiskey.
 Build a fire.
 Do the John Geirach thing and make coffee over that fire with creek water — cowboy style, with coffee grounds and floating nymph shucks included.
 (You did pack the tin pot, right?)